deepchecks/deepchecks/docs/source/user-guide/vision/supported_tasks_and_formats.rst

 .. admonition:: Shuffling your Data
    :class: attention
    In order to properly function, in addition for the data being in the correct format, the data must also be loaded in a **shuffled** manner.
-For When using python data loaders, deepchecks will by default attempt re-shuffle the data.
+When using PyTorch DataLoaders, deepchecks will by default attempt reshuffle the data.
 However, if you are using any other framework, you must make sure to shuffle the data yourself before passing it to deepchecks.
-The behaviour of re-shuffling the data can be controlled via the ``reshuffle_data`` argument of the :class:`VisionData <deepchecks.vision.vision_data.VisionData>` constructor, and it should be manually set to `False` for non-pytorch data.
+The behaviour of reshuffling the data can be controlled via the ``reshuffle_data`` argument of the :class:`VisionData <deepchecks.vision.vision_data.VisionData>` constructor, and it should be manually set to `False` for non-PyTorch data.

 We will first describe the formats which are common for all tasks, and then describe the label and prediction formats which vary between tasks.